Spectral estimation from simulations via sketching: Approximating Autocorrelation with Sketching

-In the next section, we will use standard results from the sketching literature to create an estimator $\widehat{\covmat}$ and bound $\|\covmat - \widehat{\covmat}\|_F<\eps$, where $\|\cdot\|_F$ denotes the Fr\"{o}benius (Hilbert-Schmidt) norm.
+In the next section, we \del{will} use standard results from the sketching literature to create an estimator $\widehat{\covmat}$ and bound $\|\covmat - \widehat{\covmat}\|_F<\eps$, where $\|\cdot\|_F$ denotes the Frobenius (Hilbert-Schmidt) norm.
 To use those results, we first show that $\Autocorr$ is Lipschitz continuous so that a small $\eps$ implies an accurate autocorrelation (and hence an accurate power spectrum).

 \begin{lemma} Let $\covmat$ and $\widehat{\covmat}$ both be symmetric $T \times T$ matrices.
 Then